 Wordlife project manager and Word on the Street organiser Joe Kriss said:

 ‘Poetry and spoken word are flourishing up and down the country as people discover it in their local pubs, community centres and in short poetry videos on Facebook.

 ‘It’s an old art form with a new twist and more and more people are getting involved in it as a platform to talk about their lives; it’s a great way of getting a community to have a conversation with itself, but also a fun night out.’

 As well as local performers including Russ Litten, Dean Wilson and Vicky Foster, the shows featured award-winning poets Thick Richard and Vanessa Kisuule who have been featured on the BBC, The Guardian, Woman’s Hour and Sky TV.

 We’re also delighted to announce that Word on the Street will be hitting Freedom Festival this year, bringing names like Luke Wright, Hollie McNish, Zena Edwards and many more to celebrate our tenth anniversary.

 Watch this space for more information on how you can come to workshops and get involved.

 Word on The Street is a Freedom Festival Arts Trust spoken word project in partnership with A Firm of Poets, Wordlife and Hull Culture and Leisure Library Services.
 It is funded by James Reckitt Library Trust and Arts Council England.

-Word on the Street was our exciting spoken word project in 2016 that enabled newcomers to poetry and storytelling to learn and perform alongside both local and internationally acclaimed spoken word artists over the Freedom Festival weekend.
+Launched last year, Word on the Street is our exciting spoken word project enabling newcomers to learn and perform alongside local and internationally acclaimed spoken word artists over the Freedom Festival weekend.

 Check out this short film, which followed 2016’s Word on The Street project.